luca-jost-violins/General-Acoustic-Measurement-Setup/README.md

 This repository will provide .3mf files for FDM-3D-printing of the necessary parts, a list of additional parts to buy and guides for making and using the setup.

-Here is a complete list of the required parts:
+Here is a complete list of the required parts.
+Please note that I haven't checked for best price or availability.
+This is just to help you with more details about the parts.
+Also for some of the electronic components I could not find exact products as of yet, so there are some questionmarks around the links:

 | Part                                       | Count | Link (US) | Link (GER) |
 | -------------                              | ----- | ----------| ---------- |